satabios/quantization/README.md

-This work aims to replicate quantization from scratch, without using pytorch builting functions.
+This work aims to replicate quantization from scratch, without using pytorch builtin functions.
 # Quantization Implementation To-Do List

 This document outlines the tasks for implementing various quantization techniques for conventional models and large language models (LLMs).
 Each section below represents a different quantization approach and its associated techniques.